 Derrick Z. Jackson

 Derrick Z. Jackson is a UCS Fellow in climate and energy and the Center for Science and Democracy.
-He is an award-winning journalist and co-author and photographer of “Project Puffin: The Improbable Quest to Bring a Beloved Seabird Back to Egg Rock,” published by Yale University Press (2015).
+His posts for UCS and ESPN's The Undefeated won a 2018 first prize in online commentary from the National Society of Newspaper Columnists.
+As a 2016 Shorenstein Fellow at Harvard University"s Kennedy School of Government, he published a paper on the failed national media coverage of the Flint Water Crisis.
+He is co-author and photographer of “Project Puffin: The Improbable Quest to Bring a Beloved Seabird Back to Egg Rock,” published by Yale University Press (2015).

-A native of Milwaukee, Wis., and a graduate of the University of Wisconsin at Milwaukee, Jackson was a Nieman Fellow in Journalism at Harvard University and holds honorary degrees from the Massachusetts College of Liberal Arts, Salem State University and the Episcopal Divinity School.
-He also has been honored with Curry College’s Human Rights Award and the UW-Milwaukee Distinguished Alumni Community Service award for his volunteering in scouting and Big Brothers, Big Sisters.
+A native of Milwaukee, Wis., and a graduate of the University of Wisconsin at Milwaukee, Jackson was a Nieman Fellow in Journalism at Harvard University.
+He holds three honorary degrees and the UW-Milwaukee Distinguished Alumni Community Service award.